jolyphil/btmembers/README.md

 ## Citation

     #>
-    #> To cite essurvey in publications use:
+    #> To cite btmembers in publications use:
     #>
     #>   Joly, Philippe (2020).
 Import Data on All Members of the Bundestag
     #>   since 1949.
 R Package version 0.0.0.9000.